-A baby monitor isn’t a must-have item but it is useful if you live in a large house or if your baby’s room is some distance from yours.
+A baby monitor can provide peace of mind if you live in a large house or if your baby’s room is some distance from yours.
 We've tested audio, video and motion monitors and looked at privacy issues.

 Snapshot: The Angelcare AC401 Movement & Sound baby monitor has a large number of features.
 But how does it perform?